-Roman method of executing criminals and traitors by fastening them to a cross until they died of asphyxiation; used in the case of Jesus Christ and many of his followers, such as Saints Peter and Andrew.
+Roman method of executing criminals and traitors by fastening them to a cross until they died of asphyxiation; used in the case of \Jesus Christ and many of his followers, such as Saints \Peter and \Andrew.
 Used for those who opposed the Romans.
-Has been stated as the cruelest method of state execution ever used.
+It has been stated as the cruelest method of state execution ever used.